canhta/CareCircle/docs/bounded-contexts/01-identity-access/firebase-auth-implementation.md

   if (!context.auth) {
     throw new functions.https.HttpsError(
       "unauthenticated",
-      "Only authenticated users can set claims."
+      "Only authenticated users can set claims.",
     );
   }